-CAP UCLA brings the world’s most innovative and dynamic performing artists live to the stages of UCLA’s Royce Hall, The Theatre at Ace Hotel and the new UCLA Nimoy Theater, which opens on Westwood Boulevard in fall 2023.
+CAP UCLA brings the world’s most innovative and dynamic performing artists live to the stages of UCLA’s Royce Hall, The Theatre at Ace Hotel and the new UCLA Nimoy Theater, which is now open on Westwood Boulevard.
 We seek out excellence in dance, music, theater, spoken word and a broad spectrum of multidisciplinary collaborations.

 CAP UCLA believes that live performance has the unique ability to unite, engage and captivate audiences through the shared experience of extraordinary artistry and the exchange of ideas.